abhinav2712/Hardware-Company-Sales-Insights/README.md

 5) Save the Tableau file as (.twb or .twbx).

 ## Data Analysis Using SQL
-The following SQL queries were used to explore the data:
+The following operations were used to explore the data (SQL queries in other file):

 - Show all customer records.
 - Display the total number of customers.